MASTER SERVICES AGREEMENT

 8. FEES AND PAYMENT

 1. Fees & Taxes.
 Customer agrees to pay all Fees in full in accordance with the payment terms set out in the applicable Order Form without any deduction or set off.
 All Fees are exclusive of sales, use, consumption and value add taxes, which shall be the responsibility of the Customer.
 To the extent Loopio is required to collect any of the foregoing amounts on behalf of the Customer, the applicable amounts will be added to Customer’s Order Form.
-In the event of late payment, interest shall be payable on the overdue amount at the rate of one and one half (1.5%) percent per month, calculated and compounded monthly, or the maximum rate permitted by law, whichever is less, calculated from the due date to the date of payment.
+In the event of late payment of undisputed Fees, Loopio shall give written notice to the Customer indicating that the Customer has failed to pay such Fees and the Customer shall arrange for immediate payment.
+If the Customer fails to cure the outstanding payment within ten (10) days of Loopio’s written notice, interest shall be payable at the rate of 1.5% (one and a half percent) per month, calculated and compounded monthly, or the maximum rate permitted by law, whichever is less, calculated from the due date to the date of payment.

 3. Payments.
 Payments by Customer to Loopio may be made by automatic clearing house (ACH), wire transfer, or credit card.
-In accordance with Applicable Law, credit card payments will be subject to an additional 2.4% fee, or the maximum rate permitted by law, whichever is lower.
+In accordance with Applicable Law, credit card payments will be subject to an additional 2.4% fee, or the maximum rate permitted by Applicable Law, whichever is lower.

 9. AGREEMENT & SUBSCRIPTION TERM, TERMINATION, SUSPENSION & OFFBOARDING